 little over 4 boat lengths.
 The wind was from the south east, 37 knots about

 half way through the above and well over 40 knots at the start

 The boat dragged 40 yards before the engine and anchor checked the boat, I was now very close to a mud bank off the starboard quarter and close to a navigation buoy on the port quarter.

 I was then fighting to keep the boat moving into wind whilst trying to get the anchor up (using an electric windlass, I could not have got it up otherwise), the engine controls and tiller are aft and the anchor locker is right forward, it being shallow the chain has to be manually flaked as it comes in, so I was dashing back and forth.
 Getting the anchor up was sometimes stopped by the chain taking an acute angle around the stem fitting.
 I think I just brushed the mud bank (it was dead low tide), this time the sharp list away from the wind and reduced draft probably helped me avoid bumping harder.

 Finally, although it was not long in time, I was in the deep channel, the anchor came free and the autopilot was able to maintain a heading into wind as I got the anchor the rest of the way up.

-Things could still go wrong, the channel out is narrow and with the very strong wind - I saw 37 knots when I risked a few seconds below deck to switch on the instruments for the depth sounder, GPS map, autopilot and the VHF - just in case I had to call for help.
+Things could still go wrong, the channel out is narrow and with the very strong wind - I saw 37 knots when as the wind eased I risked a few seconds below deck to switch on the instruments for the depth sounder, GPS map, autopilot and the VHF - just in case I had to call for help.

 |From the new anchorage when things had quietened down,|